Nova-Redd/Digital-Triplet/README.md

 Both of these stations are developed by Amatrol to teach and train on process control which is a vital part of of major industries, including: power generation; petrochemicals; food processing and bottling; chemical manufacturing; biotechnology; pharmaceuticals; and refineries.

 The Analytic process control station monitors and regulates the PH of a process fluid.
-The station runs on https://www.amatrol.com/coursepage/t5554/pid-controller-module-single-loop-t5554-c1-a/
+The station runs on PID Controller Module – Single Loop (T5554-C1-A) or PID Controller Module – Dual Loop (T5554-C2-A)

+T